-To set up IT Security Search, run the ITSearchSuite.exe installation package.
+To set up IT Security Search, run the ITSearchSuite.exe installation package present inside Components folder of IT Security Search package.
 You can customize the installation path and the port that will be used for getting data.

 Compatibility

 The following versions of data-providing systems are supported in this version of IT Security Search: